boushphong/spark-optimization/Memory Allocation.md

 Spark will use the off-heap memory to extend the size of spark executor memory and storage memory.

 The off-heap memory is the extra space.
 So if needed, Spark will use it to buffer spark dataframe operations and cache the data frames.
-So adding off-heam is an indirect method of increasing the executor and storage memory pools.
+So adding off-heap is an indirect method of increasing the executor and storage memory pools.

 ![image](https://user-images.githubusercontent.com/59940078/170877357-df2a812f-9bb0-406a-a27d-92370ad8314c.png)